 Unjustified absence (absence injustifiée)

-What is an unjustified absence? – An unjustified absence occurs when an employee fails to report to work without a valid reason or does not notify the employer in accordance with legal or internal company procedures.
+What is an unjustified absence? – An unjustified absence in Luxembourg occurs when an employee fails to report to work without a valid reason or does not notify the employer in accordance with legal or internal company procedures.
 For example, not submitting a medical certificate on time during a period of illness may be considered an unjustified absence.

 What are the consequences of an unjustified absence? – Unjustified absences can lead to salary deductions, disciplinary action, written warnings, or even dismissal.
 In some cases, unjustified absence may be considered serious misconduct, especially if repeated.